 What is an Agile Career?

-Influenced by primary research with global workers and participation in agile methods across the software and marketing professions, I’ve come to define it as follows:
+Influenced by primary research with global workers and participation in agile methods across the software and marketing professions, I define the agile career:

 An agile career is a self reflective, incremental career path, guided by response to change, evolving job roles, and designed to optimize creativity, growth, and happiness.